 Attend an Event or Celebrate at Home

 Finally, you can celebrate Chinese New Year by finding a local event or by making one yourself at home!
-The largest celebration outside of Asia is held each year in San Francisco, so if you’re up for the trip or in the area, it’s worth checking out.
+The largest celebration outside of Asia is held each year in San Francisco.
 This isn’t the only large celebration, though.
 In fact, many large cities with a Chinatown district, like New York, will hold events or parades where dragons and lions dance among bright decorations and fireworks.

 You can also bring the celebrations to you.
 Decorating your home is a fantastic way to celebrate and make your house or apartment festive.
 As mentioned, the color red is central to decorations.
 You can also make good luck banners that are simple and inexpensive to create at home.
 Additionally, you can make paper “firecrackers” to represent the fireworks that are so popular during Chinese New Year.